-However, the continuing cost of living crisis, the war in Ukraine, and high rates of inflation and soaring energy costs together mean that there is extreme and unprecedented uncertainty surrounding the impact of inflationary pressures on the Council in the short and medium term.
-For this reason, the Cabinet agreed that uncommitted one-off resources identified at the outturn stage should be set aside in the Council's reserves at 31 March 2022 as additional contingency for potential inflationary pressures in 2022/23.
-It was also considered essential that the Council continues with its rigorous approach to financial management.
+The continuing cost of living crisis and high rates of inflation mean that there is still considerable financial uncertainty facing the Council in the coming years.
+For this reason, the Council has approved further one-off resources to be set aside for potential inflationary and demand related pressures in 2023/24.
+It is also considered essential that the Council continues with its rigorous approach to financial management.